OpenTranslationBible/open-bible/en-GB/45.Romans/md/romans-11.md

 ## Romans 11:35

-> “Who has ever given to God,
+> “Who has ever offered anything to God,
-> that God should repay them?”
+> that God should return it to them?”

 ## Romans 11:36

-> For from Him and through Him and to Him are all things.
+> For all things are from Him, through Him, and for Him.
 > To Him be the glory forever!
 Amen.